This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-For those not familiar with concept of tapas, they are small snacks served with drinks at bars in Spain.
+For those not familiar with the concept of tapas, they are small plates served with drinks at bars in Spain.
 It is said that a Spanish king declared that all drinks would be served with food, to prevent workers from getting too inebriated during their midday meal.

-This food would typically be a piece of bread with some ham, that was usually served free of charge atop a glass of wine.
+This food would typically be a piece of bread with some ham, which was usually served free of charge atop a glass of wine.

 Today, you can still find bars that provide free tapas – typically in local neighborhoods.
 These free options are typically very basic, and in my experience, not very good.

-There are also tapas bars that specialize in much more elaborate “snacks”.
+Some tapas bars specialize in much more elaborate “snacks”.
 Here, don’t expect freebies – you’ll be paying for the quality.